aveao/ownshot/README.md

 # ownshot
+Simple screen capturing application for Windows and Linux.
+Captures image, uploads it to your server and gives you a link.

 Wanna setup your own LightShot, puush or gyazo?
 Here you go!

 ###How can I use this?